-If you discover that you made an error on your California income tax return after you filed it (paper or e-filed), file an amended Form 540 and attach Schedule X, California Explanation of Amended Return Changes, to correct your previously filed tax return.
+If you discover that you made an error on your California income tax return after you filed it (paper or e-filed), file an amended Form 540 and attach Schedule X to correct your previously filed tax return.
 Get Schedule X at ftb.ca.gov/forms or call 800.338.0505, follow the recorded instructions and enter code 908 when instructed.